pinskylab/A_clarkii_transcriptomics/Scripts/Upstream_Analyses/pi_upstream.md

 #repeated for Philippines & Indonesia
 ```

-Calculated site pi, both within each population and with the full dataset (all individuals included in VCF):
+Calculated site pi, both within each population and with the full dataset (all individuals included in VCF).
+Also calculate with only synonymous SNPs (see `TajimasD_upstream.md` for more information on how SNPs were identified):

 ``` bash
 #NOTE: don't grab interactive node for VCFtools jobs bc run in seconds, BUT if is more data-intensive, should get off log-in node to do this.